SilvioWeging/kASA/README.md

 ## Useful scripts
 - generateCF.py: The python 3 version of the `generateCF` mode described [here](#generate-a-content-file).
 - jsonToFrequencies.py: Creates a profile based on the most prominent taxa per read.
-Useful, if your input could only be processed in many chunks (due to memory restrictions) which may influence the accuracy of the k-Mer profile negatively.
+Usage: `-i <kASA output> -o <result> (-t threshold for rel. score)`.
+Consumes a lot of memory because the json file is loaded into memory.
+- hrToFrequencies.py: Same as above but for human readable output.
 - csvToCAMI.py: Converts a profiling output into the CAMI profile format.
 Needs the NCBI 'nodes.dmp' and 'names.dmp' file for upwards traversing of the taxonomic tree.
 - camiToKrona.py: Converts the CAMI profile to a file format readable by [Krona](https://github.com/marbl/Krona/wiki)
 - jsonToCAMIBin.py: Converts the json output file into the CAMI binning format.